browserstack/docker-browserstack-local/README.md

 - The default entrypoint runs the binary without any arguments.

 ### Running the binary inside container with custom arguments
-In order to run binary with custom [arguments](https://browserstack.com/local-testing) one can simply run the binary as follows.
+In order to run binary with custom [arguments](https://browserstack.com/local-testing) on simply run the binary as follows.
 `docker run <build name:tag> <arguments>`

 Eg .
 Running binary inside container with force local and verbose 3 enabled